miladhzzzz/prod-automation/README.md

 * **Continuous Deployment (CD):** Automatically deploy your applications to production or staging environments after successful CI runs, with minimal manual intervention.

-* **Docker Containerization:** Harness the power of Docker to package your applications and dependencies into portable containers, guaranteeing consistency across different environments.

 * **Logging and Monitoring:** Gain insights into your pipeline executions and application performance with robust logging and monitoring solutions, enabling proactive issue detection and resolution.

-* **Database Integration:** Store project metadata and build information in a SQLite database, providing a centralized repository for tracking and reporting pipeline activity.

 ## Get Started

 1. **Clone the Repository:** Get started by cloning the Automagic DevOps Pipeline repository to your local machine.